replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 1. Configure an external storage destination.
 See [Storage Destinations](snapshots-storage-destinations).

-1. Create full snapshots using one of the following methods:
+1. After the snapshots feature is configured, you create a full snapshot backup using one of the following methods:

-    * Configure snapshots manually.
+    * Create snapshots manually.
 See [Creating Snapshots](snapshots-creating).
     * Schedule automatic snapshots.
-See [Scheduling Snapshots](snapshots-scheduling).
+See [Scheduling Automatic Snapshots](snapshots-scheduling).

     :::note
     Replicated does not recommend using partial snapshots because it is not suitable for backup and recovery.
     :::

-1. (Optional) Restore full snapshots.
+1. (Optional) Restore a full snapshot backup.
 See [Restoring Full Snapshots](snapshots-restoring-full).

 ## Additional Resources